RallyHereInteractive/unreal-plugins/Documentation/md/IntegrationSettings.md

 --------------------------------|---------------------------------------------
 `public `[`FRH_EnvironmentConfiguration`](IntegrationSettings.md#structFRH__EnvironmentConfiguration)` `[`DefaultEnvironmentConfiguration`](#classURH__IntegrationSettings_1a90c5352a4e6761eb17d6368c839f2b72) | RallyHere default environment configuration.
 `public TArray< `[`FRH_EnvironmentConfiguration`](IntegrationSettings.md#structFRH__EnvironmentConfiguration)` > `[`EnvironmentConfigurations`](#classURH__IntegrationSettings_1a546e792d91e626fec5a89af26b48c4d0) | Per-Environment configuration overrides.
 These environments are alias names used for a BaseURL, and by default will automatically be looked up based on the OnlineEnvironment from the engine (Development, Certification, etc), but can be overridden via commandline (see EnvironmentCommandLineKeys)
+`public TArray< FString > `[`BaseURLCommandLineKeysInternal`](#classURH__IntegrationSettings_1a513cd9737efa272cccaad8eff4d8d031) | Internal/Hardcoded Keys to check for on the command line for an override to the default BaseURL.
+These are potentially used by RallyHere's automation and internal processes.
 `public TArray< FString > `[`BaseURLCommandLineKeys`](#classURH__IntegrationSettings_1a69a2e01e56d3c5cf9378cadf95bf8eeb) | Keys to check for on the command line for an override to the default BaseURL.
+`public TArray< FString > `[`EnvironmentCommandLineKeysInternal`](#classURH__IntegrationSettings_1a82799c28b7722d87619f3511b2d3583a) | Internal/Hardcoded Keys to check for on the command line for an override to the default Environment.
+These are potentially used by RallyHere's automation and internal processes.
 `public TArray< FString > `[`EnvironmentCommandLineKeys`](#classURH__IntegrationSettings_1a6b6526202cee20d58a499042744656da) | Keys to check for on the command line for an override to the default Environment when using EnvironmentConfigurations.
+`public TArray< FString > `[`DefaultOSSCommandLineKeysInternal`](#classURH__IntegrationSettings_1a78bc1ff9d305c635e62955acaf74ab8f) | Internal/Hardcoded Keys to check for on the command line for an override to the default OSS.
+These are potentially used by RallyHere's automation and internal processes.
 `public TArray< FString > `[`DefaultOSSCommandLineKeys`](#classURH__IntegrationSettings_1a93e491f7bab4fed912f9281cd1bac0e7) | Keys to check for on the command line for an override to the default OSS.
+`public TArray< FString > `[`ClientIdCommandLineKeysInternal`](#classURH__IntegrationSettings_1a085c63013fc1385bb60ea15f905519fc) | Internal/Hardcoded Keys to check for on the command line for an override to the default ClientId.
+These are potentially used by RallyHere's automation and internal processes.
 `public TArray< FString > `[`ClientIdCommandLineKeys`](#classURH__IntegrationSettings_1afcc89f50b0d312cc200afb153b43a29a) | Keys to check for on the command line for an override to the default ClientId.
+`public TArray< FString > `[`ClientSecretCommandLineKeysInternal`](#classURH__IntegrationSettings_1aa64e26bb1f4e557c739237a12d25c516) | Internal/Hardcoded Keys to check for on the command line for an override to the default ClientSecret.
+These are potentially used by RallyHere's automation and internal processes.
 `public TArray< FString > `[`ClientSecretCommandLineKeys`](#classURH__IntegrationSettings_1af66963c6acda2ab28c6cf959a33ca65e) | Keys to check for on the command line for an override to the default ClientSecret.
 `public FName `[`EnvironmentOSSName`](#classURH__IntegrationSettings_1a6dcea31e94599c761b3616e62f0b65ab) | Online Subsystem to use for selecting the base URL environment.
 If not provided, will use the default OSS.
 `public bool `[`bAutoStartSessionsAfterJoin`](#classURH__IntegrationSettings_1a43e468e0d80e224c6fc7479940e0bcab) | Whether to automatically start platform sessions after joining them.